Free nursery places

-Warrington Borough Council is able to fund a limited number of two year old children to attend nursery for 15 hours per week, usually term time only.
+Warrington Borough Council is able to fund a limited number of two year olds to attend nursery for 15 hours per week, usually term time only.

 What is it?

 The two year old free entitlement is a new initiative by the government.
-It means that free nursery places are available to a limited number of two year old children from the first day of the new term following their second birthday.
+It means that free nursery places are available to a limited number of two year olds from the first day of the new term following their second birthday.

-The child would receive up to 15 hours free early years education per week at a private nursery, pre-school, maintained nursery school/class or childminder (that has attained good or above Ofsted outcome) in Warrington.
+The child would receive up to 15 hours free early years education per week at a provider that is registered with Warrington Borough Council:

 Who can get a place?